Lemoncode/svelte-workshop/03-slot-card/README.md

 # Summary

-In React we are used to the _children_ property of a componente, when we work with Svelte we get _Slots_ and this includes some extra goodies:
+In React when we want to inject JSX content into a given component we use the _children_ property, when we work with Svelte we got _Slots_ and this includes some extra goodies:

 - We can have a single slot or multiple named slots.
 - We can just add a default markup in case a given slot is not provided.